tyliupku/soft-label-RE/README.md

 including methods based on at-least-one assumption and attention mechanisms over instances.

 ##  Bag-level Mislabeling
-As shown in the figure above, due to the absence of (Jan Eliasson, Sweden)(Jan Eliasson is a Swedish diplomat.) from the Nationality relation in the KB,the entity pair is mislabeled as NA.
+As shown in the figure above, due to the absence of (Jan Eliasson, Sweden)(Jan Eliasson is a Swedish diplomat.) from the *Nationality* relation in the KB,the entity pair is mislabeled as NA.

-Actually, no matter how we design the attention weight calculation of the sentences in that bag, the bag would be a noisy instance during training.
+Actually, no matter how we design the weight calculation of the sentences (in that bag) for bag representation, the bag would be a noisy instance during training.
 So we try to solve the problem from a different point of view.
-Since the bag-level DS label can be wrong, we design a soft-label adjustment on the bag-level DS label to correct the ill-labeled cases.
+Since the bag-level DS label can be mislabeled, we design a soft-label adjustment on the bag-level DS label to correct the ill-labeled cases.

 # Installation
 Although our model can be trained on a CPU, using GPU can greatly accelerate the speed.
 So we strongly recommended using GPUs to train the model.